-When you pay with a money order, you may want to know if your payment has been received and cashed by the person it was intended for.
+When you make a purchase with a money order, you may want to know if your payment has been received and cashed by the person it was intended for.
 It is possible to track money orders, but it may take some effort and a bit of money.

 Unlike personal checks, money orders aren’t directly linked to your personal bank account—you often buy them with cash (though some places will accept a debit card).
 If you pay with cash, you won't see any evidence of the money order clearing in your bank transaction history.
 However, you can track money order payments by placing a request with the money order issuer.

 How to Track Money Orders

 Submit a form and pay a modest fee.

 Call an automated response line (1-800-926-9400) or use an online tracking system.

 (You can find more information on each of these options below.)

 After about 30 days, the issuer typically sends a copy of the endorsed money order (showing who cashed or deposited it, and when) or a notice that the money order has not yet been cashed.
 If the money order is still outstanding, you may have the option to cancel it and get a refund.
 The exact process varies from issuer to issuer.